 Every MALS student is required to complete a capstone study as the final project in the program.
-The capstone project should be an interdisciplinary study of approximately 25-35 pages in length.
+In most cases, the capstone project will be an interdisciplinary study of approximately 25-35 pages in length that demonstrates graduate level research and writing skills.
 The topic should be selected in consultation with a faculty adviser.

 Steps for Completing a Capstone Project